cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/show-balance.md

 ## Go to the next step!

-You have checked your ether balance of Layer1 and Layer2 successfully.
+Now that you've checked your balance and confirmed that the token has been properly deposited to Plasma, right?

+In the next chapter, we'll be transferring tokens on Plasma!

 Move on to the [5.
 Transfer](/tutorial/transfer.md) step.